The Massacre (Doctor Who): Production

 Script editor Donald Tosh rewrote much of the script delivered by John Lucarotti.
 In a monograph on The Massacre, James Cooray Smith argues that the Doctor's similarity with the Abbot of Amboise was inspired by a real historical event, the impersonation in 1562 of the Abbot responsible for Marmoutier Abbey in the commune of Amboise by a man called Chastillon, who was later executed.
 He suggests that Lucarotti's original script (which no longer exists) involved the Doctor extensively impersonating the Abbot with the audience's connivance, whereas Tosh's preference was for the audience to be left unsure whether or not the Abbot was really the Doctor, leading to the disagreements between the two.
 There are conflicting accounts as to whether Lucarotti's name was removed from the credits at his request.
 Tosh is credited with co-writing the final episode, on which incoming script editor Gerry Davis was credited as script editor in his place.

 According to the book Doctor Who: Companions by David J. Howe and Mark Stammers, the final episode of the serial was to have included a cameo appearance by William Russell and Jacqueline Hill reprising their roles as former companions Ian Chesterton and Barbara Wright.
 The scene had Ian and Barbara witnessing the dematerialisation of the TARDIS after Dodo enters.
 Although the scene was scheduled, it was cancelled at short notice and never filmed.

 All four episodes are missing from the BBC Archives.
 Only behind-the-scenes photographs survive as a visual reference to the original production, for John Wiles opted not to utilise John Cura's tele-snap services during his tenure as producer.
 Many of the key visual elements, such as Hartnell's costume for the Abbot, are now lost.

 Alternative titles

-Original production documents state the name of the serial as The Massacre of St Bartholomew's Eve, although this is an anachronism, as the actual massacre took place on St Bartholomew's Day.

 The BBC Radio Collection release gives the title as, variously, The Massacre and The Massacre of St Bartholomew's Eve.
 The packaging uses the title The Massacre, but the accompanying booklet uses both titles.
 The CDs have The Massacre of St Bartholomew's Eve printed on them and this is also the title announced by Peter Purves on the discs themselves.